levp/wrapper-webpack-plugin/README.md

 will simply be a appended/prepended to the file output.
 A function is expected to return a string, and will receive the name of the output file as an argument.

+An optional `test` property (a string or a `RegExp` object) can control which output files are affected; otherwise all output files will be wrapped.

 ## API

 ```